recommend-games/blog/content/posts/sdj_2023_3/index.md

 But hidden in there is also my biggest concern: for me, {{% game 370591 %}}Dorfromantik{{% /game %}} is essentially a solo game.
 Of course, you can discuss with your group where to place a tile, but that's true for *any* solo game – by that logic, they're all just "co-operative games you can play on your own".

+Only one question remains: Will the jury award {{% sdj / %}} to another comforting hex-tile-laying game one year after {{% game 295947 %}}Cascadia{{% /game %}}?
+They always claim that they don't concern themselves with such considerations, and the two games do play out quite differently.
+Still, the award is meant as an ambassador for the board gaming hobby, so highlighting the breadth of what a game could be beyond plopping hexes on the table again can't be entirely dismissed.

 ## {{% game 370164 %}}Fun Facts{{% /game %}}